aleksei-sorokin/gatsby/src/vacancies/android-developer.md

 date: 2021-12-03T13:40:57.055Z
 ---
-We are looking for an exceptional Android Developer to work with our team and join our community of talented experts.
+We are looking for an exceptional Android Developer to work with our team and join our community of talented experts..

 Location: Lorem